-Significant fraud
+Significant Fraud

-A new risk was added to the Corporate Risk Register following discussion at the April 2022 ARC meeting recognising and logging the business-wide work delivered each year in relation to Fraud detection and prevention.
-The NHSBSA have a three-year Loss and Fraud Prevention Strategy which includes the delivery of an annual workplan, producing Fraud Risk Assessments for all services within the NHSBSA and monitoring the risks identified, as well as utilising data and technology to reduce or where possible eradicate risk.
+Similarly to the Information Security risk, this risk was added to the Risk Register to recognise and log the business-wide work delivered each year in relation to loss, error and fraud prevention and detection.
+The NHSBSA have a three-year Loss and Fraud Prevention Strategy, most recently refreshed for 2024-27, which includes the delivery of an annual workplan, producing Fraud Risk Assessments for all services within the NHSBSA and monitoring the risks identified, as well as utilising data and technology to reduce or where possible eradicate risk.